Hoekz/learnit/README.md

  - `learnit bookmark` - not started, allows user to set up a quick return point
  - `learnit annotate` - not started, allows user to save changes they made
  - `learnit settings` - not started, allows user to configure setup, such as soft stepping so that deltas are visible to outside programs.
+ - mark course/module/chapter as complete - started, have mechanism for keeping track of progress

 For both: